Angle Grinder Smells Like Burning Troubleshooting: Causes, Fixes & Safety Checks

 Regular Cleaning Practices

-1. Blow out dust from vents and internal components after each use to prevent motor damage.
+1. Blow dust from vents and outer openings after each use.

-4. Regularly check the power cord and plug for fraying or damage to avoid electrical hazards.
+4. Check the power cord and plug for frays, cracks, or heat marks.

 Proper Storage Techniques